Pursuing a Certificate

 What will my certificate say?

-If you completed a professional graduate certificate, the certificate will state: Harvard University, Harvard Extension School awarded [Your Name] a [three-, four-, or five-] course Professional Graduate Certificate in [field name].
+The certificate will state: Harvard University, Harvard Extension School awarded [Your Name] a [three-, four-, or five-] course professional graduate-level certificate in [field name].

 Will all the courses listed be offered every year?

 The required courses are offered each year, but the elective offerings do change slightly because of new offerings and instructor availability.

 Can I count one course toward multiple certificates?

 No. Each certificate requires three, four, or five distinct courses to ensure its academic and professional value.